farshidmh/openstack-labs/install/kolla-ansible-aio.md

 localhost                  : ok=32   changed=12   unreachable=0    failed=0    skipped=23   rescued=0    ignored=0
 ```

-As long as you see `failed=0`, you are good to go.

-**NOTE:**

-- If you get any error, you can run the command again to fix it.
-- `ok` and `changed` values might be different for you, which is normal.

-**Prechecks**:
+### Prechecks

-Run the prechecks to ensure your environment is ready for deployment:
+Run the `prechecks` to ensure your environment is ready for deployment:

 ```bash
 kolla-ansible -i all-in-one prechecks